ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 |  |  +---w incident-no*
 |  |          -> /inc:incidents/inc:incident/inc:incident-no
 ~~~~
-After an incident is generated, incident diagnose rpc can be used to
+After a network incident is generated, network incident diagnose rpc can be used to
-diagnose the incident and locate the root causes.
+diagnose the network incident and locate the root causes.
 On demand Diagnosis
 can be performed on some detection tasks, such as BFD detection, flow
 detection, telemetry collection, short-term threshold alarm,
 configuration error check, or test packet injection.

-After the on demand diagnosis is performed sucessfully, a separate incident
+After the on demand diagnosis is performed sucessfully, a separate network incident
-update notification will be triggered to report the latest status of the incident
+update notification will be triggered to report the latest status of the network incident
 asynchronously.

 ## Incident Resolution